How to watch, stream the 2021 Oscar best picture nominees

 We first came to love the pairing of Daniel Kaluuya and LaKeith Stanfield in Jordan Peele's 2017 social horror film "Get Out."

-Kaluuya and Stanfield are now both nominated in the best supporting actor category for their roles as Black Panther leader Fred Hampton and the man the government used to help infiltrate Hampton's organization, William O'Neal, respectively.
+Kaluuya won in the best supporting actor category for their roles as Black Panther leader Fred Hampton, and and Stanfield was nominated for his portrayal of William O'Neal, the man the government used to help infiltrate Hampton's organization.

 It is currently available to rent on Amazon Prime, Apple TV, Google Play, Vudu and YouTube.